xelber/laravel-events/readme.md

 npm run dev
 php artisan migrate
 ```
+Please setup a vhost or artisan serve to test the deployment.

 ## Configuration
 Please update the following in your .env for the mail to work(mailtrap)
 ```